 - Reduced sex drive or loss of interest in hobbies or once enjoyed activities

 - Persistent aches and pains, headaches or digestive issues

 - Thoughts of suicide or suicide attempts

-Symptoms of alcohol abuse can include some of the following:
+Here are symptoms of alcohol abuse can include some of the following.

 - Unable to remember what happened after drinking, known as a black-out

 - Friends and family members have expressed concern of drinking habits